yanatan16/yanatan16.github.io/_drafts/2017-05-15-race-report-quad-rock-50-2017.markdown

 With a belly full of food and a renewed determination, I kept my eyes forward.
 I power hiked my way up the climb that had doomed me just minutes ago.
 I met a nice lady from Red Feather who is going to try her first 100k later this year.
 I passed her.

-I got to the tree cover, a mini-miricle.
+I got to the tree cover, a mini-miracle.
 I caught up to a runner that had been with me for most of the last 7 miles.
 We talked.
 He's running Hardrock for his 8th time later this year.
 He was having a lot of trouble today though.
 He blamed it on doing repeats of the Manitou incline a couple days ago.
 Thats one possiblity.
 My moneys on the 82 degrees though.
 When we reached the summit of the climb, I jogged on ahead.

 For the next few miles, I continued to pass runners who had passed me on the way into the half.
 Each time I learned of their troubles and their plans for future ultras, I felt more confident in my own energy, more determined to finish, and more understanding of my heat exhaustion.